rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 ## Introduction

 Virtual memory is an immensely complex, but important and powerful topic.
-In this tutorial, we start slow and easy by switching on the `MMU`, using static page tables and mapping everything at once.
+In this tutorial, we start slow and easy by switching on the `MMU`, using static translation tables and mapping everything at once.

 ## MMU and paging theory